 Mold can be present in any building.
-Many property owners fall victims to mold, whether it is in the US or Canada.
+Many property owners fall victims to it, whether it is in the US or Canada.
 Canada, in particular, has not been immune to the fungus.
 The issue is that certain species of fungus can be dangerous, especially when they are found in large concentrations.
 Black mold is just an example.
 It releases mycotoxins which endanger human health.
-In severe cases, black mold can cause cancer.
+In severe cases, black-mold can cause cancer.
 If there are any problems, you have to take measures right away.
-This is what you can do to protect your staff members from the mold.
+This is what you can do to protect your staff members from the problem area.

 Clean up contaminated areas